Carrick Institute

 Chapter 6: Quantifying Visual and Oculomotor Dysfunction in Concussion

-Chapter 6 of “Functional Neurology for Manual Therapies (FN-MOC)” focuses on the quantification of visual and oculomotor dysfunctions commonly associated with concussions.
+Chapter 6 of “Functional Neurology Management of Concussion” (FN-MOC)” focuses on the quantification of visual and oculomotor dysfunctions commonly associated with concussions.
 Acknowledging the human visual system as the most dominant sense, the chapter emphasizes that about 80% of the brain’s environmental information is derived from visual input.
 It explores the complex coordination of intra-ocular, extra-ocular, facial, and neck muscles that the brain employs to control this visual input.

 The chapter provides a detailed look at the anatomy and physiology of the visual and oculomotor systems, mapping their journey from peripheral mechanisms to central processing.
 It covers the basics of visual refraction and delves into special testing methods for the visual system, including color processing, stereopsis, accommodative range, ocular alignment, VEPs (Visual Evoked Potentials), ERGs (Electroretinograph), and more.